lingtalfi/Models/Form/form-model.md

     - method: string
     - action: string
     - enctype: string
-    - id: string, the css id
+    - id: string|null, the css id, or null if not set
-    - class: string, the css class
+    - class: string|null, the css class, or null if not set
-    - attributes: array containing the forementionned attributes, READONLY.
+    - attributes: read only array containing the following:
-                    The renderer might use it to access particular values such as the css id for instance (if it wants to implement some js behaviour for instance).
+                - method
+                - action
+                - enctype
+                - ?id
+                - ?class
-    - attributeString: READONLY
+    - attributeString: the string version of the attributes array
-            it's recommended that you only display this attributeString, and forget about the other attributes
     - notifications: array of notification.
                     Each notification is a notification model as defined here (https://github.com/lingtalfi/Models/blob/master/Notification/NotificationsModel.php).
                     Or see the "Add notification messages to the form" section below for more details.